strandgeek/blockmenu/README.md

 Update:

 As the project is aiming to be a real-life use case, during the Hackathon, we made a pivot from using TRON to BitTorrent-Chain as the main chain for the dApp.
-This decision was made with the aim of providing a more affordable and democratic platform for users, given the low fees associated with using BitTorrent-Chain.
+This decision was made with the aim of providing a more affordable platform for users, given the low fees associated with using BitTorrent-Chain.

 ------